-Make pastry: place all ingredients in food processor and process until it forms a ball.
+Make pastry: place all ingredients except egg yolk in food processor and process until it resembles fine breadcrumbs, then add egg yolk and continue to process until it forms a ball.
 Tip out, gather into a ball, wrap in plastic wrap and chill 30 mins.
 Roll out thinly and line the tart tin.
 After trimming the pastry off level with the edge of the pan, go round and squeeze the pastry so it goes up above the edge a bit.
 This should compensate for any shrinkage in the oven.
 Line with baking paper and fill with rice, corn or pastry weights.
 If you have time refrigerate pastry for 15 mins.
 Bake 8 mins, remove paper and weights, then bake for 3 mins more until dry and crisp.
 Any leftover pastry can be used to make some jam tarts or similar.

 Place lemon, sugar, butter, vanilla and eggs in a blender and blend until smooth.
 A blender is better than a food processor as it makes the mixture smoother.
 Add cream and pulse quickly to combine.
 Pour into tart shell – filling should come to the very top of the pastry shell.
 Bake 30 mins or until just set.
 Cool tart in pan, dust with sifted icing sugar.
 Serve at room temp with thick cream.